raviusit/raviusit/README.md

 # Hi, I'm Ravi Maurya 👋

 I'm a passionate **Senior DevOps Engineer/ Site Reliability Engineer** with expertise in cloud automation, Kubernetes, Observability, and Continuous delivery.
 My work involves helping teams build scalable, automated infrastructure to streamline operations with a rich experience working with global teams.
-I have extensive knowledge and expertise in software development, operations, and architecture using cloud computing services, focusing on ensuring applications' availability, reliability, and scalability.
+I possess extensive knowledge and expertise in software development, operations, and architecture, utilizing cloud computing services to ensure the availability, reliability, and scalability of applications.
 I always look forward to career progression by shouldering broader responsibilities and achieving organizational goals, while furthering personal and professional development.

-When I'm not working, you'll find me learning new technologies or exploring the world of cloud computing, as there is a lot to learn and experience in this world.
+When I'm not working, you'll find me learning new technologies or exploring the world of cloud computing, as there is a wealth of knowledge and experiences to be gained in this field.
 I may not contribute so much to my personal GitHub profile, because I'm usually busy working in private GitHub repositories that I don't own!

 ## 🔧 Technologies & Tools